5 Reasons to Attend the Slurry Course

 At GIW, we are committed to going the extra mile when it comes to sharing our pumping expertise with customers and industry professionals.
 That’s why, for more than 40 years, we have hosted training courses on topics in slurry transport and pump maintenance.
 Our intensive slurry course, “Transportation of Solids Using Centrifugal Pumps,” is held annually at our facility in Grovetown, GA, and teaches attendees about the practical and economic considerations of slurry pumping.

-This year’s course was our best yet, and engineers are already registering for our 2020 course!
-Here are five reasons why you should attend the 2020 GIW Slurry Course.
+Here are five reasons you should attend the 2021 GIW Slurry Course.

 #1: It combines hands-on practical education with research and theory.